dwclake/solecism.studio/readme.md

 > *A **SOLECISM** is a breach of grammatical etiquette, an unconventional combination of words within a phrase or sentence.*

+`Solecism` is a text editor designed specifically for creative writers.
+It provides a distraction-free writing environment with features tailored to the needs of authors, novelists, and poets.
 - Text editor specialized for creative writing.
 - Local storage and optional cloud synchronization integration.
 - Flexible project structure allowing them to be tailored to personal preference.